12,911 words, one hour and 30 min.

 “Chief let me stay on your case.
 Got a call from Talbotton police, ’bout one this morning.
 Came by here at 1:15.
 Didn’t see your car.
 Good thing, ‘cause I was mad enough to….
 Well, let’s just say you were lucky, boy.
 Got ol’ George here out of bed, asked him about you.
 Claimed he didn’t know diddly-squat.
 I forgive his evil eye on me, him being a Korean War vet and all, even if a drunk one.”

 He rocked on his heels.
 “Hid out down the road a piece last night waiting for you.
 Then drove around all over the place looking for you.
 ‘Bout an hour and a half later, figured you’d skipped.
 Decided to pay one more visit here just to be sure.
 My lucky day.
 For a time, thought you were gonna be a hard possum to tree.”

 He jerked a thumb over his shoulder.
 “Your Ford out there.
 Seen you in it two-three times.
 Saw you last night, ’bout nine.
 Almost took off after you for speeding on Main.”

 His gaze flicked to George, then back at Eric.
 There was a tightness in his eyes.
 “Wish I had.”
 He chewed his gum.
 “Might not have to be here now on this business.”

 The palm of his beefy hand gave his gun handle a waggle.
 “Your car was spotted in Talbotton ’bout 10:15.
 Your tag number was reported, so we know it was your car.
-And somebody fitting your exact description was seen getting into it right after hurrying out of that Texaco station on the corner of Dubois and Franklin.”
+And somebody fitting your exact description was seen getting in it right after leaving that Texaco station on the corner of Dubois and Franklin.”

 He planted his legs wide apart.
 “You were seen giving Ed Farlin a shove.
 You killed that good man, then cleaned out the cash register, I’m told.
 A little more’n two-hundred bucks according to the receipts.
 Two offenses, one not nearly as bad as the other.”